Carbon removal policy over the next few years will be consequential. We’re making sure those policies are implemented well.

 Advisory Board

-Erin Burns
+• Erin Burns

-Anthony Hickling
+• Anthony Hickling

-Michael Leitch
+• Michael Leitch

-Na’im Merchant
+• Na’im Merchant

 Frequently Asked Questions

-The Carbon Removal Standards Initiative is a fiscally sponsored nonprofit project.
 We are funded by philanthropic donors, both individuals and foundations.
-We do not accept corporate donations and our work is fully decoupled from the sale of carbon credits.
+Our work is independent from financial incentives and wholly decoupled from the sale of carbon credits.

 Importantly, we are not competing with any entity developing standards for carbon removal quantification.
 We are eager to collaborate and include any existing standards in our database, and to make quantification resources easily accessible to policymakers and the public.

-We work directly with carbon removal suppliers, buyers, and market-enablers to understand what is technically feasible in the CDR industry today, leveraging industry partners' direct experience with deployments.
+• We work directly with carbon removal suppliers, buyers, and market enablers to understand what is technically feasible in the CDR industry today, leveraging industry partners’ direct experience with deployments.

 But financial independence is extremely important for the integrity of our work.
-We don’t benefit financially from the sale of carbon credits or growth in the carbon industry.
+We don’t benefit financially from the sale of carbon credits or growth in the carbon removal industry.

 For example, our research on jurisdiction-level monitoring of enhanced weathering is designed to fit with the IPCC's work on CDR methodologies and the UNFCCC's work on Article 6.